• Loading stock data...

 By casting some of the biggest names in entertainment, halftime of the Super Bowl went from an unimportant interlude to attracting millions of casual football fans.

 Before Jackson, the Halftime Show was largely uneventful and featured less appealing acts.
-But his mesmerizing performance attracted more viewers than had been watching the Super Bowl in the first half.
+But his mesmerizing performance was the first time the show attracted more viewers than had been watching the Super Bowl in the first half.

 Today, thanks to Michael Jackson, potential sponsors are bidding more than ever for the right to place their brand name in front of the Super Bowl Halftime Show.

-Second on the list is Usher’s recent performance at Super Bowl LVIII, which drew 123.4 million viewers.
+Third is Usher’s performance at Super Bowl LVIII, which drew 123.4 million viewers.

 R&B’s timeless star took the stage with a set featuring hits from his three-decade career.
 As is customary, Usher brought out surprise guests Alicia Keys, Ludacris, and Lil Jon to sweeten the performance.

-Rihanna’s 2023 performance drew 121 million at Super Bowl LVII for third on the list.
+Rihanna’s 2023 performance drew 121 million at Super Bowl LVII for fourth on the list.

 During a show where she publicly unveiled her pregnancy, Rihanna made the most out of her first live show in five years.